SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: APPENDIX C: The Messenger sector

 \section{APPENDIX C: The Messenger sector}

 The higher dimensional operators of the effective superpotential can be obtained by integrating out the heavy messenger fields.
 The messenger fields $\Gamma_{i}$ whose masses arise from singlets are listed in~\hyperref[ta:tab41]{Table 4}.
 Here only half of the messenger fields are presented since each $\overline{\Gamma}_{i}$ takes opposite charges with respect $\Gamma_{i}$, which makes the direct mass term $M_{\Gamma_{i}}\Gamma_{i}\overline{\Gamma}_{i}$ is guaranteed by the symmetries.
 The messenger pairs $\Sigma_{i}$ and $\overline{\Sigma}_{i}$ whose masses arise from the adjoint $H_{24}$ (of the form $H_{24}\Sigma_{i}\overline{\Sigma}_{i}$) are listed in~\hyperref[fig:T1H24]{Fig.~7}.
 Due to the amount of the operators and the variety of their possible contraction ways of $S_{4}$, not all of the operators are listed.
 Only those whose contributions to the entries of mass matrices non-vanishing at LO and small part of those being non-neglected at NLO (or NNLO) corrections are showed below.
-The listed operators and supergraphs can lead to the desired core results.
+Note that $\Gamma_{3}$ has all the $Z_{N}$ charges to be 1, thus we denote $\Gamma^{(r_{i})}_{3}$ as one symbol $\Gamma_{3}$ for simplicity.
+In the left of~\hyperref[ta:tab5]{Table 5} $\Gamma_{3}$ contains all the possible $S_{4}$ representations, i.e., $1_{1}$, $2$ and $3_{1}$, depend on the $S_{4}$ contraction ways of the fields in the corresponding operators.
+In the right table $\Gamma_{3}$ only include the invariant $1_{1}$ of $S_{4}$.
+It is easy to realise the difference.